ncasares/ncasares.github.io/index.md

 #### How I Can Help:

 * Help companies understand the market opportunity for digital products and services
-* Work with executive teams to ensure product design goals align with businses outcomes
+* Work with executive teams to ensure product design goals align with business outcomes
 * Guide the product design strategy from ideation through go to market
-* Work with teams to foster collaborative processess and effective work habits
+* Work with teams to foster collaborative processes and effective work habits

 #### Interested in Working Together?